aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ## Step 2: Specify CAD File Paths

-Define an array of CAD file paths you want to analyze.
-In this example, we use "conic_pyramid.dxf" and "Bottom_plate.dwg."
+Create an array that points to each CAD file you want to process.

 ```csharp
 string[] sourceFilePaths = new[]